spokelaw/buildpack-ruby-rake-deploy-tasks/README.md

+# FORK

+We(Spoke) are forking [gunpowderlabs/buildpack-ruby-rake-deploy-tasks](https://github.com/gunpowderlabs/buildpack-ruby-rake-deploy-tasks) to avoid buildpack updating without noticing it.

 # Heroku buildpack for running arbitrary rake tasks on deploy

 This buildpack is intended for use after the regular [ruby-buildpack].